YagmurSimsekk/MachineLearningProjects/README.md

 **This repository contains some of the machine learning projects that I have done while learning machine learning concepts.**

-My individual projects, including datasets, Flask applications, and APIs, are available here.
+Projects, including datasets, Flask applications, and APIs, are available here.
 Some projects are applicable with Docker.

 ## List of Projects
 * The Churn Project utilized the linear regression algorithm to determine if a customer was likely to leave or not.